 Rationale

-To determine whether households are accessing all mainstream program benefits for which they are eligible at the time of project start and to allow for analyzing changes in the composition of non-cash benefits between project start and exit.
+To determine whether households are accessing all eligible mainstream program benefits at the time of project start and to allow for analyzing changes in the composition of non-cash benefits between project start and exit.

 Data Entry Instructions